 Silvia B. Birklein, PhD, MA, BC-DMT, NCC, LCAT, CMA, KMP

-is a Clinical Psychologist, Psychoanalyst, and Dance Movement Therapist, and Movement Analyst in Private Practice in New York.
+is a Clinical Psychologist, Psychoanalyst, Dance Movement Therapist, and Movement Analyst in Private Practice in New York.
 She’s the founder and director of SYNC Psychological Services™, PLLC, SYNC Somatics ™, and the Institute for Movement Informed Psychotherapy (IMIPSY).
 She’s a clinical supervisor at Pace University, The New School University, the Institute for Contemporary Psychotherapy (ICP), where she is also faculty.
-Her interests and research are in the intergenerational transmission of affect, and about the body and movement in psychoanalytic contexts, e.g. trauma in the body, PTSD, attachment patterns in the body, and in movement.
+Her interests and research are in the intergenerational transmission of affect, and about the body and movement in psychoanalytic contexts, e.g. trauma in the body, PTSD, attachment patterns in the body, and movement.

 Silvia received a Ph.D. in Clinical Psychology, an MA in General Psychology from the New School for Social Research in NYC (Graduate Faculty).
 In addition, she holds an MA in Dance/Movement Therapy and Counseling Psychology from Antioch University (1997), a BA in Psychology/Philosophy from the Freie University in Berlin (1990), and a BSW in Social Work/ Pedagogics from the Alice Solomon University in Berlin, Germany.
 She further holds a Degree in Dance/Performance Arts/Dance Pedagogics from Berlin, Germany,

 Her interests and research (intergenerational transmission of affect) are about the body and movement in psychoanalysis, and in her practice she’s working with clients integrating verbal and nonverbal modalities, using Laban and Kestenberg approaches.

 She continues to teach and present nationally and internationally (Europe, China) on psychoanalysis and psychotherapy theory and technique, and on linking nonverbal behavior and psychoanalysis, currently as faculty in the Sino-American Movement Analysis Center, Bejing, China: Maternal and Infant Interactive Observational Learning Program (Supervisor of Faculty and Professor for Non-verbal interaction in parent/child dyads and interpersonal- and attachment theories).
 She continues to teach and dance, especially improvisation and authentic movement.

 - Graduate: Postdoctoral Program for Psychoanalysis and Psychotherapy at NYU